-In this third part of our Knowledge Centered Support (KCS) series, we look at knowledge as a collective experience, and how the combined expertise and experience of the organization are far greater than that of any one individual.
+The Hive Mentality: In this third part of our Knowledge-Centered Service (KCS) series, we look at knowledge as a collective experience, and how the combined expertise and experience of the organization are far greater than that of any one individual.
 It’s about creating involvement and spreading the risks, without leaving anyone feeling minimized.

 Embracing KCS as a new methodology is not easy, and requires a culture shift, with an accompanying adjustment of processes, measurements and sometimes, even, compensation.
 As companies move from a mindset of solely rewarding the individual for their personal skill set and experience to one that recognizes both the individual and also the team, a massive change occurs.

 A key factor in this change is recognizing that while subject matter experts (SME’s) are usually recognized as the ‘go to’ person in an organization, as environments change and new products and services are released, the ability of one person to have all of the information about a specific item becomes not only an impossibility, but also a liability.
 The rapid pace of change within organizations has outstripped the ability of most employees to keep up.
 In addition, the sheer thought of a company being put in the position of not knowing how to solve an issue, because the only employee(s) who knows how to do so leave the company, strikes fear into the heart of any leader.